Porcelain Dental VeneersCreate a beautiful smile that does not yellow over time.

-During your initial visit, you will look at examples of what your new smile will look like and make selections for shape, color and alignment.
-We will produce a treatment plan with your preferences.
-If you are having only one or two teeth treated, you will select a color that is very close to your natural tooth color.
-If you are having all of your visible teeth veneered, you can choose a whiter shade.
+During your initial visit, we will show you examples of what your smile with selected dental veneers can look like.
+We work with you to make selections for shape, color and alignment.
+We then produce a treatment plan with your preferences.
+Patients who have veneers placed on one or two teeth will want to select a color that is very close to your natural tooth color.
+If all of your visible teeth are to be veneered, you can choose a whiter dental shade.

 A small amount of enamel is removed from each tooth to be veneered.
 This step correct the final thickness of the tooth and corrects and defects in the final alignment.
 We are very conservative and remove as little enamel as possible.
 After your teeth are prepared, a mold is made and sent to a dental fabrication lab.

 The surface of each tooth is cleaned and etched to provide a good bond surface.
 Each veneer is then attached to its prepared tooth surface with a bonding agent.
 This adhesive is cured with a special lamp to harden it.
 Any excess bonding agent is removed and the edges of the veneers are shaped.
 The veneers are then are polished to a brilliant finish.